cfengine/documentation/reference/functions/translatepath.markdown

 **Return type**: `string`

-**Description**: Translate path separators from Unix style to the host's native style and returns the result.
+**Description:** Translate path separators from Unix style to the host's native style and returns the result.

 Takes a string argument with slashes as path separators and translate